Samuel-Aborah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that removes c and C from input\

 21. esreveR
 A script that reverse its input

+22. DJ Cut Killer
+Write a script that displays all users and their home directories, sorted by users.